bernorenovations.com

 Description: Similar to wood screws but often coated for corrosion resistance.

-Uses: Building decks, outdoor structures.
+Uses: Building decks and outdoor structures.

 Sizes/Types: Various lengths; typically have a flat or bugle head.